Building a plain risk scoring setup for your homelab

 • Number of IDS alerts per day, by rule.

-Turn metrics into risk and put controls where they matter
+Turn metrics into risk and put controls where they belong

 Scoring examples

-• Likelihood 5: Internet-facing service with known exploit and no patch.
+• Likelihood 5: Internet-facing service with a known exploit and no patch.

 • Impact 5: Backup server or domain controller equivalent.